larsensong/-Elimu-E-Learner/README.md

               Existing Platform

-The existing ALX intranet and Kimba are efficient, Elimu e learner provides a platform not only for learners but it can still be employed within an organization or institution for reviewing work and enhancing growth.
+The existing ALX intranet and Kimba are efficient, Elimu e learner provides a platform not only for learners but it can still be employed within an organization or institution for reviewing work and enhancing growth..

                API $ Methods